michael2012z/BitBible/markdown/KJV/files/Gen.md

 20. And blessed be the most high God, which hath delivered thine enemies into thy hand.
 And he gave him tithes of all.

-21. And the king of Sodom said unto Abram, Give me the persons, and take the goods to thyself.persons: Heb. souls
+21. And the king of Sodom said unto Abram, Give me the persons, and take the goods to thyself.

 22. And Abram said to the king of Sodom, I have lift up mine hand unto the Lord, the most high God, the possessor of heaven and earth,